Escape-From-Unturnov-II/ArmorPlus/README.md

 - ArmorDamageMultiplierOnPen: multiplier used for damage done to armor when penetrating armor

 ## vestsProtectingArms / Legs
-Allows vests to also protect legs or arms
+Allows vests to also protect legs or arms this can also be used with vanila armor logic

 - Key: id of the clothing
 - Value: the armor multiplier used for arms or legs